Are you a senior pastor’s wife?

 Most of my posts are simply my thoughts and musings.
 They don’t necessarily apply to my personal life, but sometimes they might.

-Whether you refer to yourself first lady of the church or pastor’s wife – you are in the fish bowl .
-I’m in there too; and we’re going to be just fine.
+Whether you refer to yourself as the church’s first lady or the pastor’s wife, you are in the fish bowl.
+I’m in there too, and we’re going to be just fine.

-Now, if you are not married to a senior pastors (or about to be), check out GodsyGirl (link below).
+If you are not married to senior pastors (or about to be), check out GodsyGirl (link below).

 Love ya!
 I really do.